Disclosure: Hosting Canada is community-supported. We may earn a commission when you buy hosting through one of our links. Learn more.

 But here’s the thing about big companies.
 They tend to fall under one of two umbrellas.

-- Or, “I’m the biggest game in town because I know how to manipulate unsuspecting consumers into paying way too much for a subpar product”
+- Or, “I’m the biggest cat in town because I know how to manipulate unsuspecting consumers into paying way too much for a subpar product.”

 So which umbrella does GoDaddy fall under?